Theophile646/Theophile646/README.md

 ## Hi there / Bonjour 👋

 My name is Théophile Courtois and I am a french junior full stack web developer.
-On top of web developpement, I have been graduated from a business scool specialised in tourism.
+On top of web development, I have been graduated from a business school specialised in tourism.
-I would love to mix both of these field if competence for my upcoming projects.
+I would love to mix both of these fields of competence for my upcoming projects.

 ## 🛠  Languages and tools
 <div>